fmoezinia/devadvocate/README.md

 # AI Voice Chatbot Tutorial

 This is a simple chat application built using Flask & React.
+Built by Ricky, but extended from a chatbot I found online - credit to Kapil9782.

 It allows users to send messages to a chatbot, then get an AI driven response and hear it with audio (while text gets highlighted).
 The chat interface displays messages in a conversation-style format.

 ## Getting Started